Soft Tissue Surgery for Pets

 in Plano, TX

 Does your pet have a lump that won’t go away?
 Did they eat one of your socks when you weren’t looking?
 Our veterinarians have the knowledge and skills needed to handle virtually any surgical case.
 Humane Animal Medical & Surgical Hospital’s veterinary team has over 70 years of surgical and medical experience combined and dedicates over 30 hours of continuing education each year to ensure the best surgical care for every patient.
+Call us at (972) 578-2553 to inquire about a soft tissue surgery today!

 How Does Laser Surgery for Pets Differ from Traditional Surgery?